Kentucky public assistance.

 Kentucky families can apply for help from several public assistance programs.
-Most of the resources are provided by the Division of Family Support, however applications are accepted at the local county level.
+Most of the resources are provided by the Division of Family Support, however applications are accepted at the local county level as listed below.
 Details on all of the Kentucky social and public services are listed below.

 Food benefits and free groceries or meals may be offered by the Kentucky Supplemental Nutrition Assistance Program, which is referred to as SNAP.
 This was also the government public assistance program formally known as food stamps.
 This service can provide free groceries and food benefits to low income people who can’t afford to buy their own food.
 The vouchers may be used at participating grocery stores across Kentucky.